AWS Fargate vs Amazon EC2 Auto Scaling comparison

 AWS Fargate vs. Amazon EC2 Auto Scaling

-Amazon EC2 Auto Scaling is ranked 2nd in Compute Service with 37 reviews while AWS Fargate is ranked 6th in Compute Service with 6 reviews.
+Amazon EC2 Auto Scaling is ranked 2nd in Compute Service with 39 reviews while AWS Fargate is ranked 6th in Compute Service with 8 reviews.
 Amazon EC2 Auto Scaling is rated 8.8, while AWS Fargate is rated 8.6.
 The top reviewer of Amazon EC2 Auto Scaling writes "Well-documented setup process and highly stable solution".
-On the other hand, the top reviewer of AWS Fargate writes "Efficiently auto-scales and good performance".
-Amazon EC2 Auto Scaling is most compared with AWS Lambda, AWS Batch, Amazon Elastic Inference, Oracle Compute Cloud Service and Apache NiFi, whereas AWS Fargate is most compared with Amazon EC2, AWS Lambda, AWS Batch, Oracle Compute Cloud Service and Apache Spark.
+On the other hand, the top reviewer of AWS Fargate writes "Offers serverless capabilities, self-managed, simplifies ease of use and integrates with other AWS services".
+Amazon EC2 Auto Scaling is most compared with AWS Lambda, AWS Batch, Oracle Compute Cloud Service and Amazon Elastic Inference, whereas AWS Fargate is most compared with Amazon EC2, AWS Lambda, AWS Batch, Oracle Compute Cloud Service and Apache Spark.
 See our AWS Fargate vs. Amazon EC2 Auto Scaling report.

 See our list of best Compute Service vendors.